render-engine/render-engine/CONTRIBUTING.md

 ## Code of Conduct

-Render Engine and all of the packages created under the Render Engine Org follow the same [Code of Conduct](https://github.com/render-engine/render-engine/blob/main/.github/CODE_OF_CONDUCT.md).
-Contributors to this project are expected to adhere to this code of conduct when working with this project.
+Render Engine and all of the packages in this org follow the same [Code of Conduct](https://github.com/render-engine/render-engine/blob/main/.github/CODE_OF_CONDUCT.md).

-## Instead of Making a Change in Render Engine's Code Consider
+## Before you Contribute

 When suggesting a feature, consider the following: